Exploring the Effect of Basis Rotation on NQS Performance: Conclusion and Discussion

 \section{Conclusion and Discussion}

+The importance of the proliferation of saddle points and the connection to computational complexity extends beyond NQS and can also be observed in the comparison between different variational algorithms (see Fig.~\ref{fig:umap_algorithms}).
+By treating different variational ans\"atze within the common geometric framework discussed in Sec.~\ref{subsec:vq_smooth_maps}, we initialize state-vector methods, tensor networks, and NQS from the same initial state.
+Although these approaches rely on different parametrizations and optimization schemes~\cite{Larocca_2023}, all of them encounter qualitatively similar saddle-point regions, suggesting that optimization slowdowns may arise from analogous geometric obstructions despite the different parametrizations and update rules employed by the algorithms.

-In this work, we explored how local basis rotations in a one‐dimensional transverse Ising model affect the convergence of Neural Quantum States without altering the underlying loss landscape.
-By applying sitewise rotations parameterized by $\theta$, we moved the exact ground‐state wavefunction within a fixed optimization landscape and evaluated how shallow ansätze—particularly Restricted Boltzmann Machines and small feedforward networks—trained with quantum natural gradient respond.
-Our results show that, although the energy spectrum remains unchanged, the rotated wavefunction’s information‐geometric distance from typical initializations increases, making it more difficult for shallow NQS to reach the true ground state.
-In the ferromagnetic case, near‐degenerate eigenstates produce high‐curvature barriers that manifest as saddle points; as a consequence, the network often converges to a low‐energy superposition that fails to reproduce correct coefficient statistics despite a small relative energy error.
-Across all rotation angles and both ferromagnetic and antiferromagnetic regimes, these phenomena highlight the sensitivity of NQS optimization to the location of the ground state in parameter space.
+In this work, we investigated how local basis rotations in a one-dimensional transverse Ising model affect the convergence of Neural Quantum States without modifying the underlying energy landscape.
+By applying sitewise rotations parameterized by an angle $\theta$, we displaced the exact ground-state wavefunction within a fixed optimization landscape and analyzed the response of shallow variational ans\"atze, in particular Restricted Boltzmann Machines and small feedforward networks trained with quantum natural gradient.
+This construction allowed us to separate optimization-induced effects from changes in the physical properties of the target state.
+Although the energy spectrum remains unchanged, the information-geometric distance between the rotated wavefunction and typical initial variational states increases, making convergence toward the exact ground state progressively more challenging.

+In the ferromagnetic regime, near-degenerate low-energy eigenstates generate poorly conditioned regions and high-curvature barriers in parameter space that manifest as saddle points.
+As a consequence, the optimization frequently converges to low-energy superpositions that fail to reproduce the correct coefficient statistics, despite exhibiting small relative energy errors.
+This mismatch highlights the limitations of energy-based metrics in diagnosing the quality of the learned wavefunction.
+Similar geometric obstructions persist across rotation angles and in both ferromagnetic and antiferromagnetic regimes, highlighting the strong sensitivity of NQS optimization to the location of the target state within parameter space rather than to changes in the objective function itself.